getify/You-Dont-Know-JS/types & grammar/ch5.md

 // 3 2
 ```

+**Note:** `continue foo` does not really mean "go to the 'foo' labeled position to continue", but rather, "continue the loop that is labeled 'foo' with its next iteration".

 As you can see, we skipped over the odd-multiple `3 1` iteration, but the labeled-loop jump also skipped iterations `1 1` and `2 2`.

 Perhaps a slightly more useful form of the labeled-loop jump is with `break __` from inside an inner loop where you want to break out of the outer loop.
 Without a labeled-`break`, this same logic could sometimes be rather awkward to write: